latacora/unsiemly/README.md

 options exist.
 Credentials are automatically taken from the environment as per the GCP SDK.

+For GCP BigQuery, the `::u/siem-type` value is `:bigquery` and the following extra options exist (where `:bq` is an alias for the `unsiemly.bigquery` namespace):

+  * `::ub/project-id` is the string name of the project to send data to.
+  * `::ub/dataset-id` is the string name of the dataset to send data to.
+  * `::ub/table-id` is the string name of the table to send data to.

+If the project id is unspecified, uses the default project.
+If the dataset id is unspecified, the `::u/log-name` is used.
+If the table id is unspecified, `unsiemly` is used.

 ### Manifold stream 101

 To put stuff onto a stream: